davidsneighbour/kollitsch.dev/content/blog/2023/sandworm-security-audit/index.md

 [Read the documentation](https://docs.sandworm.dev/) for more information on how to use and configure Sandworm Audit.

-Note: Currently the audit might fail with an "out of memory" error on large projects, depending on your hardware setup.
+Note: Currently, the audit might fail with an "out of memory" error on large projects, depending on your hardware setup.
 There is [an issue report](https://github.com/sandworm-hq/sandworm-audit/issues/53) open about this.